 since they have been sitting too long they will develop an offensive odor and that’s one sign of red onion going bad.

-Following health consciousness, eating bad food isn’t good for the immune systems and the human body.
+Following health consciousness, eating bad food isn’t good for the immune system and the human body.

 Whenever you see any of the signs that your red onion is bad, thrash them out immediately.